Guides

 How to Implement Phone Number Validation in Java

-The code below defines two patterns.
-The first checks for the ITU E.164 standard, and the second handles the common North American 10-digit format.
-The `isValid` method returns true if the input string matches either pattern.
-More elaborate expressions are also possible.
+The provided code defines two patterns.
+The first aligns with the E.164 specification, and the second accommodates the common North-American 10-digit format.
+The "isValid" method returns true if the input string matches either pattern.
+More complex expressions can also handle optional country codes and various separators, as shown in other examples.
+You can find additional patterns for E.123 and E.164 formats.

 private static final Pattern E164 =